-

 Summary

-Awareness of the effects of multiple role relationships is evolving in the mental health professions.
+Awareness of the effects of multiple role relationships continues to evolve in the mental health professions.
 The issue is a controversial and complex one.
 This document acknowledges the complexity of multiple relationships as well as their prevalence in training and agency environments.
 It calls for careful and thoughtful responses to actual and potential multiple role relationships.
-These responses will often involve consultation with a colleague or administrator of CAPS.
+These responses will often involve consultation with a colleague or administrator at CAPS.

 The ultimate aim of this document is to assure that CAPS provides a positive learning environment for the persons who choose to train with us, as well as for all staff.
 Such an environment must be free of any harmful multiple relationships so that trainees and other staff feel safe enough to risk themselves in the process of becoming and growing as therapists and professionals.